HoboChen/hoboreadpapers/distributed-system/00-google-5.md

 #### Metadata

 The master does not keep a persistent record of which chunkservers have a replica of a given chunk.
-It simply pools chunkservers for that information at startup.
+It simply pools chunkservers for that information at startup, which eliminated the problem of keeping the master and chunkservers in sync as chunkservers joins, leaves, fail, restart, etc.

 The operation log contains a historical record of critical metadata changes.
 Operation log is critical, so it is stored reliably and changes is not visible to clients until metadata changes are made persistent.
 It does not respond to a client operation until flushing to both local and remote disk completed.